 - Pain in the area of the infection

-Sometimes osteomyelitis causes no signs and symptoms or has signs and symptoms that are difficult to distinguish from other problems.
+Sometimes osteomyelitis causes no signs and symptoms or the signs and symptoms are hard to distinguish from other problems.
 This may be especially true for infants, older adults and people whose immune systems are compromised.

 When to see a doctor